 What is Six Sigma?

 Six Sigma is a methodology used to improve business processes by utilizing statistical analysis rather than guesswork.
-This proven approach has been implemented within all industries to achieve hard and soft money savings, while increasing customer satisfaction.
+This proven approach has been implemented within a myriad of industries to achieve hard and soft money savings, while increasing customer satisfaction.
 SixSigma.us is at the forefront of Six Sigma certification and consulting services.
-We assist organizations with all aspects of the implementation process from training Champions to certifying employees at different belt levels.
-We can help your company determine the right individuals for training, and how to choose potential projects.
+We assist organizations with all aspects of the implementation process from training Champions to certifying employees at various belt levels.
+We can help your company determine the right individuals for training and how to choose potential projects.

 The Six Sigma methodology is defined by 5 DMAIC steps.
 DMAIC is the acronym for Define - Measure - Analyze - Improve - Control.
 In addition to the 5 DMAIC steps, there is also a step zero that occurs first.
 It is known as six sigma leadership.

-- Are company executives who lead Six Sigma by backing projects.
-These employees are referred to as “Champions.”
+- Company executives who lead Six Sigma by backing projects.

-- Are individuals who receive instruction regarding the basic principles of Six Sigma and its methodology.
-The purpose is to ensure that projects are chosen which fit the company’s objectives.
+- Individuals who receive instruction regarding the basic principles of Six Sigma and its methodology.

-- Are responsible for choosing employees to be “Belts” and mentoring project leaders.
+- Responsible for choosing employees to be “Belts” and mentoring project leaders.

-- Are needed to implement and back the introduction of Six Sigma within the firm.
+- Those who implement and back the introduction of Six Sigma within the firm.

-- Are aligned with the Champion to offer support and provide Project Descriptions.
+- Aligned with the Champion to offer support and provide Project Descriptions.

-- Will advise and instruct Green Belts and Black Belts.
+- Those who will advise and instruct Green Belts and Black Belts.

-- Are masters of Six Sigma Methodologies with proven track records.
+- Masters of Six Sigma Methodologies with proven track records.

-- Have an advanced understanding of the Statistical Tools used within Six Sigma.
+- Individuals with an advanced understanding of the Statistical Tools used within Six Sigma.

-- Are individuals who obtain instruction concerning the road map of Six Sigma.
+- Individuals who obtain instruction concerning the road map of Six Sigma.

-- Green Belts receive two weeks of class time which will cover the important aspects of the statistical methods needed to complete Six Sigma projects.
-In addition, students will learn the Six Sigma road map.
-As a Green Belt, the employee will spend up to 50% of their time working on Six Sigma projects that last for four to six months each.
+Green Belts receive two weeks of class time which will cover the important aspects of the statistical methods needed to complete Six Sigma projects, while learning the Six Sigma road map.
+Green Belts spend up to 50% of their time working on Six Sigma projects that last for four to six months each.